 Gain from the sale or exchange of the main home is not excludable from income if it is allocable to periods of nonqualified use.
-Generally, nonqualified use means any period in 2009 or later where neither you nor your spouse (or your former spouse) used the property as a main home with certain exceptions (see below).
+In most cases, nonqualified use means any period in 2009 or later where neither you nor your spouse (or your former spouse) used the property as a main home with certain exceptions (see next).